darklinkpower/PlayniteExtensionsCollection/README.md

 <summary>Description</summary>

 This extension will add a steam game to your library.
 You need to input either a valid steam id or url.
-Useful as a workaround for [Playnite's Issue #910](https://github.com/JosefNemec/Playnite/issues/910) or to add family shared games not in the linked account.
+It can also import all your games not currently imported in Playnite.
+This extension is mainly intended as a workaround for [Playnite's Issue #910.](https://github.com/JosefNemec/Playnite/issues/910)

 </details>